rattlesmake/centurion/README.md

 This repository contains the source code and a lot of graphical assets, especially about the Roman civilization, produced by ourselves.
 We keep them as placeholder during development.

+You can reach us joining [our Discord channel](https://discord.gg/7NCRWd6p9X) 😁

 Technical details
 --------------------